Best Wired Security Cameras

 • Design aesthetics could be improved

 All of Ring’s wired cameras feature wide-angle lenses, built-in speakers, 1080p HD video, and integrated sirens.
-They’re available in black or white, or, if you choose a Spotlight Cam, premium colors like graphite and dark bronze.
+They’re available in black or white.
+The Spotlight Cam is even available in premium colors like graphite and dark bronze.

 What most draws us to Ring’s wired cameras, though, isn’t the hardware but the software.
 Ring’s app gave us complete control over our cameras, whether we were at home or away.
 We got real-time alerts and access to live footage with the touch of a button.
 Plus, Ring plays nice with both Alexa and Google Home, so we were able to pull up footage with just our voices, perfect for when we were busy making dinner.

-Ring’s top-of-the-line offerings cost about $300, while they do have more affordable options dipping down to about $60.
+Ring’s top-of-the-line offerings cost about $300.
+More affordable options run about $60.
 Here’s a breakdown of some of their hardwired models and prices:

 • Spotlight Cam Plus: $199.99